Lime Meringue Tart Recipe

 Try to find limes that are actually golden-yellow in color when shopping.
 The dark green limes you see are limes that have been picked unripe then gassed to guard that color.
 When limes are yellow and ripe, they have a softer flavor, with a hint of citrusy sweetness.
 Ethnic markets, especially those catering to Asians and Latinos, are great places to look for them.
 Key Limes, if you can find them, are the classic.

-Reluctantly I’m the unofficial dessert ambassador around here, and there, so for the Lime Tart I made for a recent birthday picnic here in Paris, I chose to add ring of meringue around the perimeter of the tart, which pleased everyone.
+Reluctantly I’m the unofficial dessert ambassador around here, and there, so for the Lime Tart I baked up for a recent birthday picnic here in Paris, I chose to add ring of meringue around the perimeter of the tart, which diplomatically pleased everyone.

 Lime Meringue Tart